Paper TradeA hypothetical trade that does not involve any monetary transactions. Paper trading is a risk-free way to learn the ropes of the market.

-Price Momentum Oscillator (PMO) A proprietary indicator created by Carl Swenlin and featured on his website, DecisionPoint.com.
-This page has more information on the PMO.
-Note: StockCharts.com does not provide the PMO on its charts, however it is sometimes discussed in ChartWatchers articles.
+Price Momentum Oscillator (PMO) A proprietary indicator created by Carl Swenlin and featured on the StockCharts.com website.
+See ChartSchool article on the the PMO indicator.

 Price Objective (P&F) Very simple calculations based on standard Point & Figure chart patterns.
 They are of questionable value but we include them on our charts because they have been used for such a long time.
 StockCharts.com makes no claim about their accuracy or usefulness whatsoever.
 For more on how they are calculated, see Point and Figure Price Objectives.

 Price Oscillator (PO) An indicator based on the difference between two moving averages that is expressed as either a percentage or in absolute terms.
 The abbreviation PPO refers to the Percentage Price Oscillator, and APO refers to the Absolute Price Oscillator.
 See ChartSchool article on Price Oscillators.

 Price PatternsPatterns that appear on price charts possessing predictive values.
 Patterns are divided into reversal and continuation patterns.
 See ChartSchool articles on Chart Patterns.